 Shown above: Benjamin Moore Stonington Gray

-- If your windows are similar in size, or even if the south-facing are slightly bigger, then I would look at both south AND west options and see which ones best suit your tastes, keeping in mind that any warmer options will feel that much warmer with the southern light
+- If your windows are similar in size, or even if the south-facing are slightly bigger, then I would look at both south AND west options and see which ones best suit your tastes, keeping in mind that any warmer options will feel that much warmer with the southern light.

-A Room with South and East Facing Windows (SW)
+Rooms with South & East-Facing Windows (SW)

 Warm light all day tempered by a soft eastern influence to calm it down